0zelot/daily-news-ts/README.md

 # Description
-The library allows you to retrieve the following informations:
+The library allows you to retrieve the following information:
 * news (from Google News RSS)
     * general news,
     * news by categories,